alarsaa/Practicum-Projects/README.md

 # Practicum-Projects

-Hello and welcome to my data analyst project repository!
+Hello and welcome to my data analyst projects repository!
 Here, I showcase my work as a data analyst student in practicum bootcamp, highlighting projects that demonstrate my skills in extracting insights, conducting analysis, and deriving meaningful conclusions from data.

 Within this repository, you will find a collection of diverse projects where I have applied my data analysis expertise to solve real-world problems.
 Each project reflects my ability to gather, clean, and manipulate data, as well as my proficiency in statistical analysis, data visualization, and reporting.